Vijendrachar-Mulgund/Vijendrachar-Mulgund/README.md

 ### Here is a little bit about myself:

-### I'm a Software Engineer with a good eye for design.
+### I'm a Software Engineer.

-- 🔭 I’m currently pursuing my Masters degree in Advanced Computer Science.
+- 🎓 I have a Masters degree in Advanced Computer Science from LBU .
-- 📖 Learning Data structures, algorithms, and SQL.
+- 📖 Continuously Learning Data structures, algorithms and other new technologies.
-- 🌱 I’m always learning something or the Other, trying to keep myself updated about the latest Tech Stacks.
 - 🤝 I'm open to collaborating with fellow developers.
 - 💻 I’m a Tech Savvy.
 - 🎮 Also a Fellow Gamer.